Turbo87/intellij-emberjs/doc/features.md

 Ember.js projects are automatically discovered when imported via `File → New → Project from Existing Sources...`.
-The importer will look for an `app/app.js` file and will flag the project as an Ember.js project if the file exists.
+The importer will look for an `.ember-cli` file and will flag the project as an Ember.js project if the file exists.

-The language level for Ember.js projects is automatically set to ES6 and JSHint support is enabled using the `.jshintrc` file.
+The language level for Ember.js projects is automatically set to ES6 and JSHint support is enabled if a `.jshintrc` file is found.

 Marking special folders